noahehall/theBookOfNoah/gcp/readme.md

         - if your app is on app/compute engine authentication will just work
         - if you dont explicitly provide credentials, the client will reuse the credentials from the gcloud tool if it has already been setup
         -
-### firebase sdk:
-  - firebase: mobile and web app dev platform
-    - ios, android, web, c++, unity, nodejs
-  - use cases
-    - implement federated identity management with firebase authentication
-    - firebase sdk for cloud storage stores files directly in google cloud storage buckets
-    - use app engine api to share data between firebase and app engine
-    - cloud functions for firebase lets you run backend code in respond to events triggered by firebase features and http requests
-    -

 ### Mobile App
     - manage virtual machines and DB instances
     - manage apps in google app engine